-At CAMH, our definition of women includes cis-gender women, as well as those that identify as women and non-binary gender.
+At CAMH, our definition of women includes cisgender, transgender, and non-binary people.

-In its first five years, womenmind will raise funds to advance a number of initiatives such as recruiting new female scientists, providing early career start-up support, holding research and seed grant competitions, offering mentoring programs for women in science, and hosting an annual global research symposium.
+In its first five years, womenmind will raise funds to recruit new female scientists and provide them with early career support, hold research and seed grant competitions, offer mentoring programs for women in science and host an annual global research symposium.
 These initiatives are all oriented around furthering women-centered research while promoting the careers of women in science.